-The Islamic festival of Eid-ul-Fitr marks the completion of the month of Ramadan, in which Muslims fast from sunrise to sunset.
-It falls on 19 August this year.
-Below you will find a bidding prayer, and a short paragraph for inclusion in parish newsletters, alongside a summary version.
+The Muslim festival of Eid-ul-Fitr marks the completion of the month of Ramadan, in which Muslims fast from sunrise to sunset.

-Bidding prayer
+Bidding Prayer

 We pray for our Muslim brothers and sisters, who celebrate the completion of their holy month of Ramadan all over the world today, and for all of us, that we may find the time and the discipline to use every opportunity to deepen our faith, and to remember God's will for our lives.